ON THIS PAGE

 is the full path to a configuration file.
 The file must be in the proper format: a hierarchy of statements.n

 is the index into the list of previously committed configurations.
 The most recently saved configuration is number 0, and the oldest saved configuration is number 49.
-If you do not specify arguments, the candidate configuration is compared against the active configuration file (/config/juniper.conf).
+If you do not specify arguments, the system compares candidate configuration against the active configuration file (/config/juniper.conf).

-Statements that are only in the candidate configuration are prefixed with a plus sign (+).
+In the candidate configuration only: a plus sign (+).

-Statements that are only in the comparison file are prefixed with a minus sign (-).
+In the comparison file only: a minus sign (-).

 hierarchy level: